Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Special Needs Family Members

-Stringent overseas medical screenings are required for all military, DoD Civilians, and command sponsored family members reporting to Guam.
-Individuals who evade or avoid medical screenings, who mislead medical screeners, or who fail to enroll in the EFMP when required will be dealt with by the Command on arrival at Andersen.
+Stringent overseas medical screenings are required for all military, DOW civilians and command-sponsored family members reporting to Guam.
+Individuals who evade or avoid medical screenings, who mislead medical screeners or who fail to enroll in the EFMP when required will be dealt with by the command on arrival at Andersen Air Force Base.

 Non-Command Sponsored Family

-Members who bring non-command sponsored family members to Guam do so at their own financial/medical risk!
+Service members who bring non-command sponsored family members to Guam do so at their own financial and medical risk.

 IPPD Test